The Cost of Inflation: Model

+We distinguish throughout between two price objects for each firm $i$: the \emph{notional flexible} (market-clearing) price

-\textbf{Sticky prices, rationing, and inventories.} With sticky prices, seller $i$ may post $p_{i,t}\neq p^{\mathrm{flex}}_{i,t}$, so markets need not clear each period.
-If $p_{i,t}>p^{\mathrm{flex}}_{i,t}$, then some output remains unsold; we carry the unsold quantity as inventory to the next time step.
-If $p_{i,t}<p^{\mathrm{flex}}_{i,t}$, then demand exceeds available output; we ration output proportionally across buyers so that each buyer $j$ receives the fraction $q_{i,t}/D_{i,t}$ of its desired order from seller $i$.
-Inventories are perfect substitutes for current production: next period, seller $i$ offers $q_{i,t+1}$ plus its carried inventory for sale, making no distinction between newly produced goods and inventories.
-Maintaining the nominal-dominance approximation from Section~\ref{subsec:sticky_prices}, we assume that quantity fluctuations including those induced by the rationing/inventory convention remain small relative to fluctuations in nominal demand\footnote{In a future version of this paper, we allow quantities (including inventories) to feed back into price dynamics and production decisions using computational methods.
-Here we impose the nominal-dominance assumption for analytical tractability.} \\
+and the \emph{posted} price $\bar p_i^{(t)}$.
+Under fully flexible prices $\bar p_i^{(t)}=p_i^{(t),\mathrm{flex}}$ at every date, while with sticky prices seller $i$ may post $\bar p_i^{(t)}\neq p_i^{(t),\mathrm{flex}}$, so markets need not clear each period.
+When the posted price exceeds the flexible price, some output remains unsold and is carried as inventory to the next period.
+When the posted price falls below the flexible price, demand exceeds available output, and we ration output proportionally across buyers: each buyer $j$ receives the fraction $\bar p_i^{(t)}\,q_i^{(t)}/\mathcal D_i^{(t)}\in(0,1)$ of its desired nominal order from seller $i$, equivalently the fraction $q_i^{(t)}/(\mathcal D_i^{(t)}/\bar p_i^{(t)})$ of its desired physical quantity.
+Inventories are perfect substitutes for current production, so in the following period seller $i$ offers $q_i^{(t+1)}$ together with its carried inventory and makes no distinction between newly produced goods and inventories.

+\begin{assumption}[Fixed quantities] Throughout the analytical sections (Sections~\ref{sec:price_change_bound}--\ref{sec:price_change_distortion_comparison}), each firm's output is held fixed at its determinate equilibrium level, $q_i^{(t)}=q_i^{*}$ for all $t$, where $q_i^{*}$ is the flexible-price, zero-injection equilibrium output of Proposition~\ref{prop:equilibrium_existence}.
+The market-clearing price is then